 The global need to work towards large-scale savings in fossil energy consumption as well as greenhouse gas (GHG) emissions calls for a systematic integration of renewable energy products, systems and processes in cities and regions — where most human emissions originate.
 However, many industrialized countries see mitigating action still largely as a challenge of energy efficiency and conservation measures and expect most savings to be made in lowering electricity consumption in residential and commercial buildings and in altered transport and land-use patterns.

-long run efficiency and conservation measures
+long run efficiency and conservation measures have only

-only limited capacity to reduce fossil fuel use and combat
+limited capacity to reduce fossil fuel use and combat

-time for a significant and relevant supplementing and
+for a significant and relevant supplementing and

-for local environmental action and instruments of
+action and instruments of international and national

-but highly visible renewable energy technology
+efficiency, or at isolated but highly visible renewable

-installations, without a
+energy technology installations, without a sense of

-relative value of individual agenda items.
+the relative value of individual agenda items.

 2.3 Energy and the Form of the Built Environment